Crop insurance premiums in Saskatchewan will rise on average by 8.5 percent in 2017.

 The total budget for 2017 crop insurance programming will increase to nearly $720 million.

-That number includes a $172 million contribution from the province, about $286 million from the federal government and the reminder — roughly $258 million — generated through producer premiums.
+That number includes a $172 million contribution from the province, about $286 million from the federal government and the remainder — roughly $258 million — generated through producer premiums.

 SCIC is still processing crop insurance claims from last year.